timothycdc/TOSS/site/content/docs.md

 {{<rawhtml>}}<br>{{</rawhtml>}}

 ## 6. Perfectionism – a brief, honest discourse
 I'll be honest with you, building this website was good fun.
-I've spent a few hundred hours tinkering away, and learnt so much throughout making this project.
+I've spent a few hundred hours tinkering away, I've learnt so much from tutorials, forums, and videos, finding all sorts of ways to make things work.
 There will always be tiny annoying issues in the code, and cool new features to implement, and beautiful dreams that will forever remain in the pipeline – but such is life without the lack of blemishes, and I don't think I can fix too many things to make them foolproof.
-Reach out to me only if you find a really terrible bug or problem in the code, one that breaks the site.
-I haven't found any so far
+Reach out to me only if you find a really terrible bug or problem,  which breaks the site.
+I haven't found any so far.
+And earlier as I mentioned, I won't be adding any more major features after this.

-### I Simply Do Not Dream of Labour
+This isn't goodbye though!
+I'll still be around to contribute and maintain the site, it's just that I'll have more prioritised commitments of time to projects other than this.

+Thank you for putting up with me reading through this and my other very naggy comments in the CMS fields. 🥺👉🏻👈🏻

+Here's to more!

+*Signing off,*
+{{<rawhtml>}}<div style="font-family: cursive; margin-top: -15px;">Admin </div>{{</rawhtml>}}